ItsNotCam/SYS469-Ana/README.md

+# Project

+Did this for Fall 20204 GMU SYS469 class.
+It is in no way connected or affiliated with Tesla.
+Permalink to demo site: [https://mason.gmu.edu/~cyoung35/anna/](https://mason.gmu.edu/~cyoung35/anna/)

+# How to build the app is below

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.